Julinium/plan_comptable_maroc/README.md

 # Licence
 Licenced under GNU GPL-2.
 See LICENCE file for more details.
-## Conditions
+### Conditions
-- License and copyright notice
+- You must include the original license and copyright.
-- State changes
+- You must clearly state any changes you make.
-- Disclose source
+- You must provide the source code when distributing the software.
-- Same license
+- You must release derivative works under the same GPL-2 license.

-## Permissions
+### Permissions
-- Commercial use
+- You can use the software commercially.
-- Modification
+- You can modify the software.
-- Distribution
+- You can distribute the software.
-- Private use
+- You can use the software privately.

-## Limitations
+### Limitations
-- No Liability
+- There is no liability for damages.
-- No Warranty
+- The software is provided without any warranty.